rdavalos14/quantqueen/init_db/README.txt

-Add the KING.pkl inside db in order to run locally
+Add the KING_sandbox.pkl inside db in order to run locally and copy __dbs dirs into pollen directory